TheLukeGuy/thelukeguy/README.md

 <p>

 You can find most of my older (pre-2020) projects [on GitLab](https://gitlab.com/devluke).
-Also, I've previously used the username "ConsoleLogLuke" here.
+Also, I've previously used the name "ConsoleLogLuke" here.

 </p>